kylpo/react-playbook/deep-dives/wip-shouldComponentUpdate.md

 Note: this hook is only available to class-based components, not Stateless Functional Components.
 Some Stateless Functional Components may be "pure" in the sense that they do not have side effects, but they will always re-render, so don't confuse them with `React.PureComponent`s.

 ### Why do we care about limiting re-renders?
-For performance!
+Performance!

 The less code we run, the more performant it'll be.
 In fact, the most performant thing we could do in our React apps today would be to write all of our components with a `shouldComponentUpdate() { return false }`.
 Of course, that is just about as helpful as saying "the most secure computer is the one that is turned off, and buried 100 feet under ground".
 Our app would be completely static and non-interactive if all of our components had a `sCU => false`.

 There are some components that really should be static and non-interactive though.
-Once rendered the first time, they should live the rest of their days without updating and re-rendering.
+Once rendered the first time, they should live the rest of their time without updating and re-rendering.
 This is where we'll want to `sCU => false`.

 There are also components that should re-render if and only if certain (or any) props have actually changed.
 This is where custom `shouldComponentUpdate()` and `React.PureComponent` come in.